Last Updated on April 19, 2023

 These supplies include an ID tag and collar, bed, cage, nail clippers, brush, toys and food, and water bowls.

-In addition to these supplies, you will also need to factor in the initial cost of microchipping your dog, spaying or neutering, and his first vet visits.
+In addition to these supplies, you will also need to factor in the fee for microchipping your dog, spaying or neutering, and his first vet visits.

-As the Akita is a large dog, these supplies and health necessities will cost between $250 and $950, averaging $500.
+As the Akita is a large dog, these supplies and health necessities will let you spend between $250 and $950, averaging $500.

-You should also consider if you can afford the things your dog will need during his lifetime, in addition to the cost of buying an Akita puppy.
+You should also consider if you can afford the things your dog will need during his lifetime, in addition to the initial price of buying an Akita puppy.

 Food, veterinary care, training, grooming, etc., are some examples.

 You can expect to pay up to $50 a month on veterinary visits for your dog.
-Alternatively, an annual vet visit for your dog is likely to cost between $125 and $265.
+Alternatively, an annual vet visit for your dog is likely to range between $125 and $265.

 This annual vet visit should include an overall wellness check for your pooch, his annual vaccines, any necessary blood work, and deworming.

-Your dog will also need to take regular flea and tick preventive medication and medication to prevent heartworm, and these can cost around $20 a month.
+Your dog will also need to take regular flea and tick preventive medication and medication to prevent heartworm, and these can be around $20 a month.

 Unfortunately, emergencies can also happen, and you will want to keep a bit of money aside for these eventualities.
-An emergency trip to the vet can cost as much as $300.
+An emergency trip to the vet can be as much as $300.

-If you want to save money on some of these health costs, you can consider taking your dog to a pet clinic or shelter for regular visits, as these will be more affordable.
+If you want to save money on some of these health expenses, you can consider taking your dog to a pet clinic or shelter for regular visits, as these will be more affordable.

 Akita puppies should be evaluated for hip dysplasia, and autoimmune thyroiditis and receive regular eye examinations throughout their lifetime.